The Nick Ashley Trophy, Lent Term 2026

-This competition was open to current members of Cambridge University Tiddlywinks Club.
+This competition is open to current members of Cambridge University Tiddlywinks Club.
 Note that the initial ladder order was the active players in inverse of the end state of the previous tournament.

 Ladder